Rotherham: Rugby

 Rotherham Titans rugby union team reached the Guinness Premiership in 1999 and 2003 before being relegated.
 The club plays at the Clifton Lane Sports Ground.
 The town is also represented in rugby league by the Rotherham Giants of the Rugby League Conference.

 Cricket

 Rotherham Town Cricket Club is an English amateur cricket club with a history dating back to 1846.
 The club ground is based on Clifton Lane.
 The club have 2 Saturday senior XI teams that compete in the Yorkshire Cricket Southern Premier League, and a junior training section that play competitive cricket in the Sheffield and District Junior League.

-Motor Racing
+Motor racing

 Former Formula One team Virgin Racing were based in Dinnington in the borough.
 IndyCar and former ChampCar and Formula One driver Justin Wilson was from Woodall, which is in the Metropolitan Borough of Rotherham.
-Motorcycle speedway racing was staged in the town about 1930.
+Motorcycle speedway racing was staged in the town in around 1930.

 Greyhound racing

 Three greyhound racing tracks existed in or around the town.
 They were Rotherham Greyhound Stadium (1933-1974); around Millmoor (1930-1933) and in Hellaby.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and all three tracks were known as flapping tracks, which was the nickname given to independent tracks.